glennj/exercism.io/javascript/high-score-board/README.md

 - The second parameter is the name of the player whose score should be increased.
 - The third parameter is the score that you wish to **add** to the stored high score.

-The function should be return the score board after the update was done.
+The function should return the score board after the update was done.

 ```javascript
 updateScore({"Freyja Ćirić", 12771008}, "Freyja Ćirić", 73)